1. What are cookies?

 When you first visit, you’ll see a cookie banner.
 You can:

-- Reject all optional: only strictly necessary cookies.
+- Reject non-essential: only strictly necessary cookies.
+Nothing optional is set.

 Your choice is stored in the hp-consent cookie for 12 months.
-You can change your mind any time by reopening the preferences (link in the footer, or by clearing the cookie).
+You can change it at any time using the Cookie settings link in the footer of every page, or by clearing the cookie.
+Withdrawing consent is as easy as giving it.

 5. How to manage cookies